Rich, heavy, steamed pudding filled with Christmas cheer!

 For Christmas, ready-made and cooked puddings are available in the shops but they can never compete with the flavor and the pleasure of making your own!

 Christmas pudding is also known as 'plum pudding', because of the abundance of prunes in it.
-The rich and heavy pudding is boiled or steamed, made of a heavy mixture of fresh or dried fruit, nuts and sometimes suet, a raw beef or mutton fat.
+The rich and heavy pudding is boiled or steamed, made of a heavy mixture of fresh or dried fruit, nuts and sometimes suet, raw beef or mutton fat.
 Vegetarian suet may also be used for a lighter taste.
-These puddings are very dark, almost black, and are saturated with brandy, dark beer or other alcohols.
+These puddings are very dark, almost black, and are saturated with brandy, dark beer or other alcohol.
 They used to be boiled in a "pudding cloth," but today they are usually made in pudding bowls.

 Many people stirred little surprise gifts into the Christmas pudding.
 Silver coins (for wealth), tiny wishbones (for good luck), a silver thimble (for thrift), a ring (for marriage), or an anchor (for safe harbor) into the mixture, and whoever got the lucky serving, would keep the charm, very much like a barmbrack at Halloween time.

 - 1 lemon, grated rind and juice of

 - ½ cup (50g) chopped almonds

 - 1 cooking apple, peeled, cored and grated

 - 1 cup (225g) suet (I use vegetable suet rather than beef)